Samarthjainabout/RISC-V-firmware/README.md

 The remote Ubuntu PC has the Caravel board attached over FTDI.
 This laptop talks to that PC through Tailscale and SSH.

+## Current State

+As of May 28, 2026, the chip is flashed with the cocotb-style scan firmware from `cocotb_scan_debug_firmware.c`.

+- Flash/programming mode: remove `J2`.
+- UART/logging mode: reinstall `J2`, then reset the board.
+- Remote PC: `ubuntu-24-04@100.98.132.51`.
+- Remote serial device:
+  `/dev/serial/by-id/usb-FTDI_Single_RS232-HS-if00-port0`.
+- Wishbone is intentionally skipped in firmware because the current chip WB path is not working.

 ## Current Firmware

 Primary firmware: